citp/privacy-policy-historical/t/th/the/thefrugalhousewife.com.md

-> *The following text is extracted and transformed from the thefrugalhousewife.com privacy policy that was archived on 2015-11-21.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20151121014143id_/http%3A//thefrugalhousewife.com/about/policies/privacy-policy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the thefrugalhousewife.com privacy policy that was archived on 2016-04-04.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20160404152308id_/http%3A//thefrugalhousewife.com/about/policies/privacy-policy) for the most accurate reproduction.*

-# Privacy Policy - The Frugal Housewife
+# Privacy Policy

+###### This post may contain affiliate links.

 The privacy of our visitors to thefrugalhousewife.com is very important to us, and it is something we take very seriously.